-The County's non-major debt service fund is used to account for the accumulation of financial resources for the payment of interest and principal on the general long-term debt of the County, other than debt service payments facilitated through the TCBC.
+The County's non-major debt service fund is used to account for the accumulation of financial resources for the payment of interest and principal on the general long-term debt of the County.
 Currently, the debt service fund holds no assets or liabilities and has no activities.